Plugging Methylphenidate | Rectal Ritalin, Concerta Use

 While we receive compensation in the form of paid advertisements, these advertisements have absolutely no impact on our content due to our editorial independence policy.

-Ritalin (methylphenidate) is a potent prescription amphetamine for the medical treatment of sleep disorders like narcolepsy, and symptoms of Attention Deficit Disorder (ADD) and Attention-Deficit/Hyperactivity Disorder (ADHD).
+Ritalin (methylphenidate) is a potent prescription central nervous system stimulant used to treat ADHD, ADD, and narcolepsy.
+While it works similarly to amphetamines by increasing dopamine and norepinephrine activity, methylphenidate is a chemically distinct compound.
 Many people misuse this central nervous system stimulant by crushing and snorting or inserting it in the rectum (plugging) for more intense effects.

 Side Effects Of Plugging Ritalin